 a sudden extinction of light

-A Sudden Extinction of Light, 2014. silkscreen on goatskin, acrylic, galvanised steel.
+A Sudden Extinction of Light, 2014, silkscreen on aniline goat leather, acrylic, galvanised steel, 202 x 500 cm.
 Photos: Sam Drake